 We know a thing or two about walking boots and walking shoes, and we understand they’re not throwaway items you want to replace after every outdoor adventure.

-To stop your walking or hiking boots looking old before their time, and ensuring they perform just as you need them to, it’s important you do your bit to maintain them and keep them clean.
-Here’s our advice on how to look after your walking boots so they’ll last you hike after hike.
+To stop your walking boots from looking (and feeling!) old before their time and ensure that they perform just as you need them to, you must do your bit to maintain them and keep them clean.

 How to clean your walking boots or shoes